augupta/React/README.md

+# React app structure
+The top level directory structure will be as follows:

+assets - global static assets such as images, svgs, company logo, etc. components - global shared/reusable components, such as layout (wrappers, navigation), form components, buttons services - JavaScript modules store - Global Redux store utils - Utilities, helpers, constants, and the like views - Can also be called "pages", the majority of the app would be contained here

 # React
 Components are one of the foundations of React how to compose layouts by importing components into other components.